-Gary Rhodes, Incoming Executive Director
+Gary Rhodes, Executive Director

-We are honored to welcome Gary Rhoades as our incoming Executive Director starting June 1, 2026.
+We are honored to welcome Gary Rhoades as our Executive Director starting June 1, 2026.
 A native Missourian, Gary recently returned from California and is ready to expand upon Heartland’s many successes.

 Gary is a civil rights attorney with more than thirty years of leadership experience in public interest law, impact litigation, municipal civil rights enforcement, community education, and legislative approaches.
 He is recognized nationally for advancing fair housing protections and expanding access to justice.